zakirullin/cognitive-load/README.md

 We should reduce any cognitive load above and beyond what is intrinsic to the work we do.

+P.S.
+You can use a blameless short hardfor.me URL in code reviews.

 ---
 [LinkedIn](https://www.linkedin.com/in/zakirullin/), [X](https://twitter.com/zakirullin), [GitHub](https://github.com/zakirullin)